ukncsc/lme/docs/certificates.md

 ### Certificate Creation

 The exact method for generating and configuring these certificates will vary dependant upon the method you have used to create your root CA and currently manage certificates in your enterprise.
-However you choose to generate these, you will need the following certificates to succesfully deploy LME (further information on the exact requirements can be found by inspecting the certificate generation methods within the [deploy script](/Chapter%203%20Files/deploy.sh) in Chapter 3 if required):
+However you choose to generate these, you will need the following certificates to successfully deploy LME (further information on the exact requirements can be found by inspecting the certificate generation methods within the [deploy script](/Chapter%203%20Files/deploy.sh) in Chapter 3 if required):

 ***Elasticsearch***